tmfrank/eclogues/README.md

 ```

 ### DELETE `/job/:name`
-Clean up a non-terminated job.
+Clean up a terminated job.

 ### POST `/create`
 Post a task spec of the form: